Skip to content

 CompartmentSearchParamValueResource

-The CompartmentSearchParamValueResource index is used to find resources of a particular compartment based on search parameter values.
+This index is used to find resources within a specific compartment that match a given search parameter value.

 CompartmentResourceType

-The CompartmentResourceType index is used to find all resources that belong to a certain compartment.
+This index is used to find all resources of a specific type that belong to a given compartment.
 The components of its key are:

 • comp-code - a 4-byte hash of the compartment code, ex.
 Patient